Actify

 4-Week Rollout Plan: From Zero to Weekly Activities

-Follow this exact sequence.
-Each week builds on the previous one.
-By week 4, your team has a self-sustaining activity rhythm.
+Each week builds on the last.
+By week 4, your team has a self-sustaining activity rhythm with real data behind it.

 1